 To meet the preponderance of the evidence test, you must prove that it is more likely than not that each of the six above elements is true.
 If successful, you will not be found guilty of a criminal act.

 Note that the reason courts created this affirmative defense was to encourage you to do whatever you need to in order to solve a severe problem or immediate threat of harm, even if it means committing a crime.3 However, courts will not accept the defense if it will encourage you to behave in ways that create a severe problem in the immediate future.4

 Questions often arise with the elements of the necessity defense with the meaning of:

 - significant bodily harm,

 1.1.
 Significant harm

-The first element of the necessity defense requires the defendant to show that he/she acted to prevent a “significant bodily harm or evil.”
+The first element of the necessity defense requires you to show that you acted to prevent a “significant bodily harm or evil.”